"Nov. 1, 2012 -- Having even mildly elevated blood pressure at midlife prematurely ages the brain, a new study shows.

 - Muscle problems.
 CADUET can cause serious muscle problems that can lead to kidney problems, including kidney failure.
 You have a higher chance for muscle problems if you are taking certain other medicines with CADUET.

-liver before you start taking CADUET and if you have symptoms of liver problems
+to check your liver before you start taking CADUET and if you have symptoms of

-while you take CADUET.
-Call your doctor right away if you have the following
+liver problems while you take CADUET.
+Call your doctor right away if you have

 - feel tired or weak